ShobiStassen/VIA/README.md

 ```
 ### 3.b VIA wrapper for generic disconnected trajectory
 ```
+import scanpy as sc
+import pandas as pd

 #foldername corresponds to the location where you have saved the Toy Disconnected data (shown in example 2)
 #Read in the data and labels
 df_counts = pd.read_csv(foldername + "toy_disconnected_M9_n1000d1000.csv", 'rt', delimiter=",")